 Welfare and Employment

-- A more integrated welfare system? – looks at social insurance and social assistance trends and reviews if, and how, the social welfare system could become more integrated.
-Also relevant to this discussion is the broader context of universal payments, tax reliefs and the role of services.
+- A more integrated welfare system – background papers look at social insurance and social assistance trends and review if, and how, the social welfare system could become more integrated.
+Also relevant to this discussion is the broader context of universal payments, tax credits and the role of services.